 The login page allows changing of the language of the whole web interface (English language is default).

-Web interface is designed for usage on all kinds of equipments – with different screen sizes and screen resolutions.
+Web interface is designed for usage on all kinds of equipment – with different screen sizes and screen resolutions.
 Most of the pictures depicted in this User manual are taken on the desktop type of screen resolution.

 Web page header